jaeleen/jaeleen/README.md

 Hello!
 I’m Precious 👋
-I am a Web Developer with a passion for Design and Security.
-With extensive experience in both development and design, I thrive in the tech world and embrace all things technology.
+I am a Web Developer with a passion for Aesthetic UI and Secure Designs.

 🌟 About Me